hashgraph/hedera-mirror-node/docs/design/hcs.md

 Provide the ability to filter transactions before persisting via configuration:

--   Add a new option `hedera.mirror.parser.include`
+-   Add a new option `hedera.mirror.importer.parser.include`
--   Add a new option `hedera.mirror.parser.exclude` with higher priority than includes
+-   Add a new option `hedera.mirror.importer.parser.exclude` with higher priority than includes
 -   The structure of both will be a list of transaction filters and get turned into a single Predicate at runtime: